19hours/sg-statutes/Acts/Broadcasting Act.md

 “share” includes stock except where a distinction between stock and shares is expressed or implied;

-“substantial shareholder” has the same meaning as in section 81 of the Companies Act;
+“substantial shareholder” has the same meaning as in section 81 of the Companies Act (Cap.
+50);

-“voting share” has the same meaning as in section 4(1) of the Companies Act (Cap.
-50).
+“voting share” has the same meaning as in section 4(1) of the Companies Act.

-[45

 [19/2002]

 ### Control of substantial shareholdings in broadcasting companies

-35\.—(1) No person shall, on or after 2nd September 2002\*, become a substantial shareholder of a broadcasting company without first obtaining the approval of the Minister.
+35\.—(1) No person shall, on or after 2nd September 20022, become a substantial shareholder of a broadcasting company without first obtaining the approval of the Minister.

-\*Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).
+2Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).

 [19/2002]